anoma/nspec/docs/architecture-1/abstractions/logical-dags/resource-logic-dag.md

 ## Transaction DAG

+!!! todo

-> TODO: Decide which parts of this subsection should still be moved to Resource Management.
+     Decide which parts of this subsection should still be moved to Resource Management.

 A _transaction_ in a resource logic DAG consists of a balanced set of partial transactions (`ptx`s), which consume a (possibly empty) set of existing resources and create a (possibly empty) set of new resources.
 Transactions are atomic, in that either the whole transaction is valid (and can be appended to / part of a valid resource logic DAG), or the transaction is not valid and cannot be appended to / included in the resource logic DAG.

+!!! todo

-> TODO: Describe the structural correspondence of `ptx`s to partially applied functions.
+     Describe the structural correspondence of `ptx`s to partially applied functions.

 !!! note

     For validation criteria of Transactions, see [here](../resource.md#transactions-tx).